charlimars/coloriage/README.md

 ## What it does

-Coloring in Photoshop can be tedious, especially when you want clean edges without jagged white borders. **Coloriage** automates the entire flatting workflow in a single click:
+Coloring in Photoshop can be tedious, especially when you want clean edges without jagged white borders.
+This script is particularly useful if you have a lot of layers, for example; when preparing a character rig for animation.
+Otherwise, there are plenty of other methods you can use.
+**Coloriage** automates the entire flatting workflow in a single click:

 1. **Expands** your selection by 2 pixels
 2. **Creates** a new layer